fr0ztd/FR0ZTD-AutoExec/.github/README.md

 ## Support

 This config is my own personal setup and is not supported.
 It's shared for those interested, but I won't be providing any support or assistance.
-You can teach out to ArmynC via the **[profile addresses](https://github.com/ArmynC)**.

 ## License